microsoft/SmartDump/README.md

     -s      Skip the first number of exceptions for dump capture.
 This option is useful when initial exceptions cannot reflect an actual issue.

-    -f      Filter exception based on specified string(s).
+    -f      Filter(include) exception based on specified string(s).
 Use '|' as delimiter for multiple strings.

     -fv     Exclude exceptions contain specified filter.
 Use '|' as delimiter for multiple strings.